-\NOTE #2: All BU Online courses must be complete no later than midnight of the Saturday of the 8th week of a module or of Exam Week for full-semester classes; please consult Course Instructor for specific due dates.
+NOTE #2: All BU Online courses must be complete no later than midnight of the Saturday of the 8th week of a module or of Exam Week for full-semester classes; please consult Course Instructor for specific due dates.

 DROP/WITHDRAW NOTE: For modular courses, the last day to drop a class with no record is BEFORE the first day of the mod.
-For Fall 2018 the last day to withdraw with a "W" is before the 4th scheduled chat session; beginning in Spring 2019, the "W" deadline is posted in the schedule above.
-For semester-long online courses, on-campus Withdraw dates above apply.
+The last day to withdraw with a "W" is is posted in the schedule above.
+For semester-long online courses, on-campus Withdraw Dates above apply.

 MBA graduate program dates will vary slightly.
 MSW follows on-ground schedule; MSM follows online modular schedule.

 All schedules will be posted at www.brescia.edu.